 We must fix the way we fund our schools.
 Too many people simply can't afford to pay another dollar in property taxes, and the schools in our district are at a huge disadvantage.
 We need to balance education funding statewide with progressive tax reform, so our Hudson Valley and Catskills schools get their fair share, and our seniors and working families get the property tax relief they need.
 Last year, we finally made the 2% property tax cap permanent, but I know more relief and fairer solutions are needed.

 I was able to change my own circumstances in life thanks to a good public education.
 But my boys went to three different schools in three years, as funding cuts forced our local schools to close and consolidate.
-Many people, especially seniors, simply can’t afford to pay another dollar in property taxes.
-This creates a vicious cycle, as it closes off opportunities for the next generation.
-Our local school districts can’t do anything about it.
-We need to balance education funding statewide.
+Our current way of paying for public education creates a vicious cycle, forcing people from their homes while closing off opportunities for the next generation.
+Only our state government can fix this, and we can't put it off any longer.

 Small farms and scenic open spaces are vital to the character and economic health of our beautiful region.
 Dairy farming in Sullivan and Delaware Counties, the Black Dirt region of Orange County, and the small farms of the Wallkill and Rondout Valleys, all support a network of agricultural businesses across the area.
 But these small family businesses have to work against an industry and regulatory framework that advantages big agriculture interests.